-The term "exempt" means that certain types of poultry slaughter operations qualify to operate without the benefit of continuous bird-by- bird inspection and the presence of inspectors during the slaughter and processing of poultry.
-It was not the intent of the State Legislature to mandate State inspection of an owner's private holdings of poultry or to mandate inspection at farms that slaughter and process a small amount of poultry.
-Therefore, VT state statutes "exempt" some poultry slaughter and processing operations from certain requirements of the statues.
+The term "exempt" means that certain types of poultry slaughter operations qualify to operate without the benefit of State inspection on a daily basis.
+Such operations are exempt from continuous bird-by-bird inspection and the presence of inspectors during the slaughter of poultry.
 However, a facility operating under such an exemption is not exempt from all requirements of the Vermont Statutes or Federal Poultry Products Inspection Act.
+It was not the intent of the State Legislature to mandate State inspection of an owner's private holdings of poultry or to mandate inspection at farms that slaughter a small amount of poultry.
+Therefore, VT state statutes exempts some poultry slaughter operations from certain requirements of the statutes.

 The VT Statues or PPIA does not exempt any person slaughtering poultry from the provisions requiring the manufacturing of poultry products that are not adulterated and not misbranded.
-Thus, all businesses slaughtering and processing poultry for use as human food, including exempt operations, must produce a poultry product that is not adulterated or misbranded.
+Thus, all businesses slaughtering poultry for use as human food, including exempt operations, must produce a poultry product that is not adulterated or misbranded.